Clement V. Rogers: Early life

-Marriage and family
+Marriage

-Never lacking self-confidence or ambition, Clem decided to establish his own ranch.
-First, he had to persuade his mother and stepfather to give him twenty-five cows, a bull, four horses, and two slaves, Rabb and Houston, who had belonged to his father.
-In 1856, Clem and his entourage moved west until they came to a tributary of the Caney River, west of the present town of Talala, Oklahoma.
-In 1858, Clem Rogers married Mary America Schrimsher.
-Clem had met Mary while he was attending school in Tahlequah.
-They shared some important characteristics.
-Both were born in 1839 in the Cherokee Nation West (after their parents moved to Indian Territory from Arkansas), both were of mixed blood.
+Following the drive to Kansas City, Rogers decided to establish his own ranch.
+His mother gifted him twenty-five cows, a bull, four horses, and two slaves, Rabb and Houston, who had belonged to his father.
+Rogers and his entourage moved West until they came to a tributary of the Caney River in the Cooweescoowee District, which would later be renamed Rogers County in his honor.

+In 1858, Rogers married Mary America Schrimsher.
+Rogers had met Mary while he was attending seminary school in Tahlequah.
+She had attended the Cherokee Female Seminary.
+The two were both born in 1839 in the Cherokee Nation West (after their parents moved to Indian Territory from Arkansas) and were both one quarter Cherokee.
 (Note: Mary America Schrimsher's mother, Elizabeth Hunter Gunt Schrimsher (1804–1877), was half-Cherokee, and a member of the Paint Clan.
 Elizabeth's maternal grandmother was the daughter of a chief, who had married a Welsh trader and gunpowder maker named John Gunter.
 Mary America's father was another Welsh trader, who had settled in Tennessee.)
 Clem and Mary were very different in some other respects.
 Mary's black hair, broad face and narrow cheekbones emphasized her Cherokee ancestry.
 Clem looked more European because he had sandy hair, blue eyes and a bushy mustache.
 He was taciturn and had a gruff nature, while she was said to be vivacious, sweet and funny, as well as an excellent musician and dancer.
 He was indifferent about religion, while she was a devout Methodist.
 Despite their differences, they remained a devoted couple.

-The Schrimsher and Rogers families have been called part of the "Cherokee elite".
+The Schrimsher and Rogers families have been called part of the "Cherokee elite."
 They were English-speaking, mixed-blood, relatively affluent slave owners who had relatively large farms or plantations, and who had adopted many "civilized" practices, such as sending their children to white or at least missionary schools.
 Many of this group were not adamantly opposed to moving west, when the white government in Washington, D. C. pressured them to do so.
-This group became the nucleus of what would become known as the "Treaty Party".
+This group became the nucleus of what would become known as the "Treaty Party."
 The large majority of Cherokees were full-bloods, unable to speak English, non-slaveholders, subsistence farmers, clung to traditional ways of living, chose not to intermarry with whites and adamantly opposed to the idea of giving up their homeland in the Southeast to move across the Mississippi River.
-Often called the "Conservatives", they lined up with Principal Chief John Ross and his National party which controlled the tribal government before removal.
+Often called the "Conservatives," they lined up with Principal Chief John Ross and his National party which controlled the tribal government before removal.

+Mary moved to join her husband on his new ranch from her home in old Fort Gibson.
+She gave birth to their first daughter, Elizabeth Rogers, in 1861.

+The couple would go on to have eight total children: